Weighted sparsity regularization for source identification for elliptic PDEs: Analysis

 \section{Analysis}

-For the sake of clarity, we will present our theoretical results in terms of Euclidean spaces, employing the standard inner product and the standard basis vectors.
+As mentioned earlier, we will present our theoretical results in terms of Euclidean spaces, employing the standard inner product and the standard basis vectors.
 It should be noted that analogous results can be established for linear operators acting on finite dimensional vector spaces, provided that an orthonormal basis is employed for the domain of the operators.

 Consider the problem